garrandall/popular-music-data/tracks/no-better-love-young-gunz-rell.md

 And you was like nine but god damn you was fine
 Use to stay on my mind
 When I was out on my grind
-Open up the bags when im choppin my dimes
+Open up the bags when I'm choppin my dimes
 There in the spindell
 Stood by me from the windows
 Popped up mad shit with me and got me rentals